Bureau of Reclamation Support for Water Storage Projects

 Similarly to the IIJA's approach for feasibility studies, in Section 40902(a)(2) of the act, Congress provided that one or more criteria must be met for a project to be eligible for construction funding authorized under Section 40901.
 Specifically, a project will be eligible for IIJA construction funding if any of the following has occurred as of the date of the IIJA's enactment:

-• an act of Congress authorized construction funding;
+• an act of Congress authorized construction funding for the project;

-• Congress approved construction funding under Section 4007 of the WIIN Act;4 or
+• Congress approved construction funding under Section 4007 of the WIIN Act;3 or

 • Congress approved feasibility study funding for a project, as detailed above, provided that the Secretary of the Interior finds that the project is technically and financially feasible, that sufficient nonfederal funding is available for the nonfederal cost share, and that the project is in the public interest and recommended by the Secretary of the Interior for construction.

-Thus, Reclamation in effect possesses two construction authorities: a permanent authority to construct (or support the construction of) the eight facilities that met the WIIN Act's feasibility deadline of January 1, 2021, and a time-limited authority to fund certain studies and construction projects through FY2026 under the IIJA (of which WIIN Act projects are a subset).
+Thus, Reclamation has in recent years supported these projects with two related authorities: a permanent authority to construct (or support the construction of) the eight facilities that met the WIIN Act's deadline of a positive feasibility study finding by January 1, 2021, and a time-limited authority to fund studies and construction projects that meet the IIJA requirements through FY2026.

 Funding and Recent Project Allocations